TamirHadad/pipelineDemo/README.md

 The Artifactory variable can be used to define Server object/s.<br>
 Each server object represents a single Artifactory server instance and can be used to perform actions against this server instance.<br>
 The actions that are currently available are: download, upload and publishBuildInfo.
+If you are already familiar with the plugin, you can jump to [running a code sample](#running-a-code-sample).

 ## Installing the plugin
 Note: This is a snapshot version.
 But stay tuned, we plan to release a beta version soon.<br><br>